poonkin/OOP-Coursework/README.md

 # OOP-Coursework
-Final Project Code for MPCS 51050
+Final Project Code for MPCS 51050 - Stock Trade Lifecycle in Messaging Queues

+There is a larger writeup explaining the Enterprise Integration Patterns (EIPs) and OO Design patterns as the final pdf.

 This project is written in Java and uses Apache Camel to send messages through a stock trade lifecycle.